WELCOME TO YOUR FAMILY SESSION GUIDE!

 Never. stop. moving.
 Seriously, the more movement you give me, the more pictures you are going to get.
 When I give you a direction and you stand still, you are going to get one shot from that pose.
 But if you take my direction and move around, you’ll get so much more variety.
 Don’t worry though, you’ll get the hang of it while we’re shooting!
 This style of photography works so well with kids because sometimes they don’t even realize they are getting their pictures taken!
 Feel free to take any liberties with any of the directions I give you, kisses, hugs, tickles are all welcome at any time!

-If you are uncomfortable in any of the poses, stop and adjust.
+If you are uncomfortable in any of the poses or actions, stop and adjust.
 If you’re uncomfortable then the pictures look forced and we do not want that!

 It is really important to arrive on time or be ready for me to come to your house on time.
 We are booking your session according to the light so we may be limited, especially in home, it is very important to start on time.
 It's best to plan to arrive early.
 I can't wait to capture your family!